TikTok Shop: All You Need To Know

 Selling on TikTok Shop

 The journey to becoming a seller on TikTok Shop is quite straightforward.
 Sellers can set up their shop, upload product listings, and start selling.
 They can also leverage TikTok’s advertising tools to boost visibility and sales.
-In a bid to entice sellers, TikTok is offering to subsidize discounts of up to 50% for the Black Friday program, showcasing a commitment to fostering a flourishing seller community.
+Furthermore, the average order value on TikTok Shop in the U.S stands at $35, with 90% of customers expressing intentions to make future purchases.

 If you’re not ready to dive straight into setting up a shop on TikTok, there’s an alternative guide on mastering sales on TikTok available.
-This guide is especially beneficial for those in European countries where TikTok Shop hasn’t launched yet – and also for brands and sellers who prefer to direct traffic to their own online shops.
+This guide is especially beneficial for those in European countries where TikTok Shop is being launched – and also for brands and sellers who prefer to drive direct traffic to their own online shops.

 Successful launch of Pimkie on TikTok Dynamic Product Ads with Lengow …